JanPanjan/ML/programs/naiveBayesModel/README.txt

 ----- TABELA DELEŽEV -----
 ==========================

-frekvenčno tabelo imamo, potrebujemo še (mogoče) tabelo, kjer bodo deleži frekvenc. kaj to pomeni:
+ima frekvenčno tabelo in tabelo, kjer so deleži frekvenc. kaj to pomeni:

 	obstaja 9 "yes" in 5 "no". "sunny" ima 2x "yes" in 3x "no". "sunny" pripomore h deležu od "yes" 2/9 in h "no" 2/5. prav tako imamo deleže za class atribut.